 Pam Didner: Or anticipate I’ll need or answer our questions.

 Paul Roetzer: Yes.
 It gives the machine human-like abilities to see, speak, learn, and understand; the machine can’t do any of that stuff on its own.
 And to make predictions about what we ask it to predict.
-So what we always tell people is to look at the things you do every day that are data-driven, repetitive and require you to predict an outcome or behavior.
+What we always tell people is to look at the things you do every day that are data-driven, repetitive and require you to predict an outcome or behavior.

 So if you’re going to send an email, you’re at really the core of that is you’re likely trying to get someone to take any action, whether it’s to buy a product or read an article or whatever it may be.
 So you’re subconsciously predicting.
 What subject lines should I use that’s going to get them to open this?